snoopy3476/jenkins-pipeline-helper-for-gradle-springboot-in-gitlab-repo/README.md

 # Jenkins Pipeline Helper for Gradle SpringBoot in GitLab repo
-Simple Jenkins Pipeline Runner for SpringBoot project managed with GitLab repository (both gitlab.com and private)
+Simple Demo Jenkins Pipeline Runner for SpringBoot project managed with GitLab repository (both gitlab.com and private)

 ## Prerequisites
 - A gradle SpringBoot project repository in GitLab
 - A Jenkins pipeline project, that this Jenkins Pipeline Helper is applied
   (See [How to Configure](#how-to-configure) section below)
-- A webhook integration configured between the two above
+- Webhook integrations configured between the two above
   (GitLab repository ⇔ Jenkins project)

 ## What Does This Do